bokae/taxi/README.md

 import json
 ```

-Configuring the simulation in a JSON file, then presenting it visually:
+Configuring the simulation in a JSON file, then displaying the map.
 ```
 config=json.load(open('configs/run1.conf'))
 s = Simulation(**config) # create a Simulation instance